-Step 1: Submit the General USC Graduate Application for Admission
+Step 1: Submit the Graduate Application for Admission

 Step 2: Submit Supplemental Materials via the SlideRoom Application

-Cinematic Arts Personal Statement (please upload in PDF format under the "Forms" section):
+Cinematic Arts Personal Statement (Must be uploaded in PDF format only)

-The Cinematic Arts personal statement should reflect the applicant's individuality and explain why he or she would like to study Animation and Digital Arts at USC.
-The Animation Admission Committee will review this statement as a measure of the applicant's creativity, intelligence, self-awareness, determination and vision.
+The Cinematic Arts Personal Statement should reflect the applicant's individuality and explain why he or she would like to study Animation & Digital Arts at USC.
+The faculty admissions committee will review this statement as a measure of the applicant's creativity, intelligence, self-awareness, determination and vision.
 The statement should be a page and a half, and it should give the committee a sense of the applicant's long-term goals and artistic ambitions.

 Step 3: Send Official Academic Transcripts